librity/ft_minishell/agile/checklist.md

 # Mandatory

-- [ ] Don't turn in libs as sobmodules.
+- [ ] Don't turn in libs as submodules.
 - [ ] Makefile should explicitly name all source files (`make dump_sources`).
 - [ ] Make must compile without relinking
   - [ ] `make all` shouldn't recompile/rearchive any objects or sources.